roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-12 ****** bysubslutjenna© "Yes Dear, I miss you too, and I'm sorry I have to work so late," I said on the phone as I took the dildo and rubbed it along my wet slit.
+"Yes Dear, I miss you too, and I'm sorry I have to work so late," I said on the phone as I took the dildo and rubbed it along my wet slit.
 Lubing it with my own juices.
 "Uhhh yes dear, I'll be home as soon as I'm able," I told Finley with a groan, as I slipped the dildo inside me slowly.
 Pouting up at Mistress Jane, I took the entire length up inside me.
 Filling me.
 Stretching my tight pussy more then my fiancee ever did.

  Once again, I guess it wasn't good enough, because just as I was telling my fiancee how much I missed him, Mistress reached down and gripped the rubber cock, then started pumping it into me hard and fast.
 I decided at that point it was better to say goodnight to my fiancee, then to try and hold a conversation with him.